-- If your want to look at a smaller sample of your data to analyse further or perhaps to chart or graph, you can use Sampling to create a random sample
+- If you want to look at a smaller sample of your data to analyse further or perhaps to chart or graph, you can use Sampling to create a random sample.

-- Also, if you believe that there are variations in your data (for example daily variations), the tool can analyse your data for this
+- If you believe that there are variations in your data (for example daily variations), the tool can analyse your data for this.

 In today's example, I will be looking at whether or not the number of hits my websites receive goes down over the weekend.
 Once we have used the tool to analyse our data, we will end up with a table similar to the one below.

 To begin, ensure that you have your data in columns with labels at the top if you need them.
 Ensure that your data is contiguous (is all in one unbroken section).
 If you are analysing your data for variations over a specific period, you may find it helpful to put labels in the column to the left of your data to allow you to more easily see the start and end of your specified periods.